How do heat pump water heaters work?

 A heat pump water heater uses electricity to move heat from one place to another instead of generating heat directly.
 To move heat, a heat pump works like a refrigerator in reverse.

 The upshot is that a heat pump water heater operates up to 3 times more more efficiently than a conventional electric water heater.
-According to ENERGY STAR, a heat pump water heater saves about $330 a year for a family of 4, paying for itself in only 2.5 years.
-Here’s an overview of typical payback and energy savings.
+According to ENERGY STAR, a heat pump water heater saves a family of 4 about $330 a year or $3,470 over the life of the system.
+Here is an overview of expected energy savings.

 ESTIMATED PAYBACK AND SAVINGS FOR ENERGY STAR HEAT PUMP WATER HEATERS